leveres/labsupport-legal/TERMS_OF_SERVICE.md

 ## 10. Indemnification

-You agree to indemnify and hold harmless Steven LeVere, LabSupport, and affiliates from any claims, damages, losses, or expenses arising from:
+You agree to indemnify and hold harmless InnovativeCodeworks LLC, LabSupport, and affiliates from any claims, damages, losses, or expenses arising from:
 - Your use of the App
 - Your violation of these Terms
 - Your professional decisions or actions